-The Salmon, Halibut, and Cod we catch are closely monitored through precautionary resource management by the National Marine Fisheries Service and the Alaskan Department of Fish & Game.
+The Salmon, Halibut, and Pacific Cod and Sablefish we catch are closely monitored through precautionary resource management by the National Marine Fisheries Service and the Alaskan Department of Fish & Game.
 Sustainability is part of the Alaska constitution and its successful management practices set the bar worldwide.

 Find more by accessing Alaska Seafood Marketing Institute’s awesome Alaska Seafood Sustainability in Plain English explanation and other credible sources on Alaska’s sustainable fisheries such as Alaska Department of Fish & Game.